Last Content Update:

 The best ways to avoid becoming ill and to protect our community are still the same: getting all recommended vaccines including the new bivalent booster vaccine, wearing a high quality surgical or KN95 mask in indoor public spaces or in crowds, regularly washing hands, and improving ventilation in indoor spaces (such as opening windows, and/or using HEPA or MERV13 filters).
-If you have covid symptoms, get tested and stay at home.
+If you have symptoms of respiratory illness, such as cough, runny nose, sore throat, or fever, get tested for COVID-19.
+If you're positive, follow all isolation and quarantine guidelines.
+If you test negative, stay home until your symptoms are improving and you've been fever free for 24 hours without the use of fever-reducing medication such as Tylenol.